TROVE + THE FUTURE of NEWS

 • Onboarding remains one of the most challenging and vital parts of any product experience.

-• You can't skimp on opportunities to educate your user, and this effort must be ongoing.
-FAQs and contextual tips aren't enough.
-Nor is this the best way to teach your audience how to use your product.
+• You can't skimp on opportunities to educate your users; this effort must be ongoing.
+FAQs and contextual tips aren't enough, and they're not the best way to teach your audience how to use your product.

-• No matter how intuitive your product, as you add features, the need to educate new and existing users remains paramount.
+• No matter how intuitive your product is, educating new and existing users remains paramount as you add features.

-These are lessons that informed the newly redesigned experience we could have launched the following year.
-An app aka Trove Redux.
+These lessons informed the newly redesigned experience we could have launched the following year—an app, aka Trove Redux.